jedisct1/libsodium-doc/installation/README.md

 git clone https://github.com/jedisct1/libsodium --branch stable
 ```

-Tarballs of the `stable` code are also available for download, and are
+Tarballs of the `stable` code are also available for download and are
 recommended if you are compiling libsodium from source.

 ## Getting started